roitraining/kbernetes-onboard/setup/README.md

 1. Create a new google cloud project to host the onboard example
-2. Use the cloud console to create an empty Firestore database in the US Region WARNING !
-If you don't create the firestore db, the setup script will permanently ruin your project and you will have to create a new one and start again
+2. Use the cloud console to create an empty Firestore database in the US Region WARNING!
+If you don't create the firestore db before you run the setup script, you will have to start again in a new project: the appengine deployment will (at least at the time of writing) permanently configure your project to use datastore instead.
 3. Run the following command in cloud shell in your new project to create a static ip called 'hip-local':

     gcloud compute addresses create hip-local --global

-4. Find the ip in the console, go to the DNS management screens for a domain name you control and create DNS entry for hiplocal.yourdomain.ext pointing at the hip-local static ip address
+4. Find the ip in the console, go to the DNS management screens for a domain name you control and create a DNS entry for hiplocal.[yourdomain.ext] pointing at the hip-local static ip address

 # Setting up the environment and running the script